 - I have a genetic condition that affects my sex chromosomes

 23andMe uses one’s self-reported sex and genetic sex in a few important ways.
-One way we use this information is as a part of our quality control steps.
+One way we use this information is as a part of our laboratory quality control steps.
 Providing accurate data is a top priority.
-If someone’s self-reported sex doesn’t match what we’ve determined from our analysis of their DNA, we want to make sure nothing has gone wrong.
+If someone’s self-reported sex doesn’t match what we’ve determined from our analysis of their DNA, we want to make sure that there wasn't an error in processing.

 We do understand that sex is not always binary, and that "male" and "female" don't reflect the full spectrum of possible genders.
-However, our reports are based on scientific studies done primarily in 46,XX and 46,XY individuals who are cisgender.
+However, because our reports are based on scientific studies done primarily in 46,XX and 46,XY cisgender individuals, we are unable to provide specific information for other individuals at this time.
 As new research is conducted, we hope that we'll be able to provide more tailored information to our intersex and transgender customers.

 Keep in mind that you can always change the self-reported sex in your profile from within your Account Settings.